Buddy Collette: Involvement in music unions

 Around the early 1900s, Los Angeles was primarily divided into two music unions: Local 47, a union for white musicians, and Local 767, a union for black musicians.
-Buddy Collette and several other black musicians including Bill Green, Charles Mingus, Britt Woodman and Milt Holland made concentrated efforts to merge the two unions to one, color-blind union in the early 1950s.
+Collette and several other black musicians including Bill Green, Charles Mingus, Britt Woodman, and Milt Holland made concentrated efforts to merge the two unions into one color-blind union in the early 1950s.
 Initially, the merge existed as an interracial symphony performing at the Humanist Hall on Twenty-third and Union.
-This group received a great deal of publicity as iconic figures such as "Sweets" Edison, Nat King Cole, and Frank Sinatra provided public support of the interracial group.
+This group received a great deal of publicity as iconic figures such as "Sweets" Edison, Nat King Cole, and Frank Sinatra provided public support for the interracial group.
 The success of this group led to the coalition of the two segregated locals.

-Buddy Collette eventually made the board of Local 767 along with Bill Douglass in the vice-president's position.
+Collette eventually made the board of Local 767, along with Bill Douglass as vice president.
 After three years of working with Leo Davis and James Petrillo, the presidents of Local 767 and Local 47 respectively, the two groups became what Collette calls an "amalgamation" of the two in 1953.
 This merging signified greater opportunity for these musicians in both careers and insurance benefits, as well as great racial advancement.
 Up to forty locals have since replicated this success elsewhere, which has allowed the talent of a musician as opposed to his/her race determine success.

-Death, legacy and influence
+Death, legacy, and influence

 Collette died in Los Angeles of heart failure at the age of 89.

 Collette was active in education and taught a number of other musicians.
-His students included Mingus, James Newton, Eric Dolphy, Charles Lloyd, Sonny Criss and Frank Morgan.
+His students included Mingus, James Newton, Eric Dolphy, Charles Lloyd, Sonny Criss, and Frank Morgan.

-Collette joined the faculty at California State University, Pomona campus in 1992 where he was a conductor of the jazz and combo band.
-Collette held important faculty positions at CSULA, CSULB, California State University Dominguez Hills, and was a musical director for the jazz band program at Loyola Marymount University.
+Collette joined the faculty at the California State University, Pomona, campus in 1992, where he was a conductor of the jazz and combo band.
+Collette held important faculty positions at CSULA, CSULB, California State University, Dominguez Hills, and was a musical director for the jazz band program at Loyola Marymount University.

 He was designated a Los Angeles Living Cultural Treasure by the city of Los Angeles in the late 1990s, and, in the early 2000s, he was composing music for JazzAmerica, a band of teen jazz virtuosos he co-founded.

-In 1996, when the Library of Congress commissioned Collette to write and perform a special big-band concert to highlight his long career, he brought together some old collaborators to perform with him, including Chico Hamilton.
+In 1996, when the Library of Congress commissioned Collette to write and perform a special big band concert to highlight his long career, he brought together some old collaborators to perform with him, including Chico Hamilton.

-Collette's career and accomplishments were rewarded by the Los Angeles Jazz Society where he received a special commendation, and with the Lifetime Achievement Award from the American Federation of Musicians.
-Local 47, for his musical contributions spanning four decades.
-Collette's legacy lives on through the JazzAmerica program, a non-profit organization which he co-founded in 1994 that aims at bringing jazz into classrooms in middle school and high schools in the greater Los Angeles area tuition-free.
+Collette's career and accomplishments were rewarded by the Los Angeles Jazz Society, where he received a special commendation, and with the Lifetime Achievement Award from the American Federation of Musicians, Local 47, for his musical contributions spanning four decades.
+Collette's legacy lives on through the JazzAmerica program, a non-profit organization which he co-founded in 1994 that aims at bringing jazz into classrooms in middle school and high schools in the greater Los Angeles area, tuition-free.